Meadowlarke/Bibliography/Bibliography.md

 ##### Reich, Steve.
 "Music as a Gradual Process."
 In _Audio Culture,_ edited by Christopher Cox and Daniel Warner, 304-306.
 NY: Continuum International, 2004.

+304: Short bio of Reich.

+-: On hearing music which is itself a process.

+305: The autonomy of the processes once begun.

+-: Compositional practice and a sounding music which are one and the same. #Z: Steve Reich was interested in a music wherein compositional practice and sounding music were one and the same thing.

+-: His distate for hidden structural elements.

+306: "Drug oriented rock and roll."

+-: Popular modal musics are not processes, despite moving slowly.

+-: The impossibility of improvisation in process music.

 ##### Reynolds, Christopher.
 "Interpreting and Dating Josquin's Missa Hercules dux ferrariae." in _Early Musical Borrowing_ edited by Honey Meconi.
 (2004).
 New York: Routledge.